danielbrito91/data_science_portfolio/README.md

 ## About me

-I'm Daniel Brito, an Environmental Engineer focused on Data Analytics, Data Science, Machine Learning, R and Python.
+I'm Daniel Brito, an Environmental Engineer focused on Data Science and Machine Learning.